Last Rites (Once Upon a Time): In the Underworld

 King Arthur comes inside the Underbrooke diner, confused and not knowing that he is dead, until he is reunited with Hook who after a denial and angry conversation tells him he is in the Underworld now, he asks for Arthur's help in stopping Hades.
 King Arthur agrees to help him after being told he can either be sent to a better place or worse place or be trapped here forever.
 Later, Hook and King Arthur searched Hades' lair where they look for Hades' story, when Arthur realizes that the only way that Hades keeps his secrets would be inside his throne just like Arthur would do and find the missing pages.
 Shortly after that, Hook and King Arthur learn from Cruella that the "Once Upon a Time" book is near the River of Lost Souls, and when Hook and King Arthur find it there the lost Souls attempt to take it and Arthur but thanks to Hook he saves both Arthur and the book, where they discover the only way to destroy Hades is by using the Olympian Crystal, and Hook uses the book to magically reach the living successfully (after Emma sees it).
 Later, King Arthur decides to stay in the Underworld to repair it, telling Hook that he was prophesied to repair a broken kingdom, thinking it was Camelot when it was really the Underworld.
 Hook steps into the light of Mount Olympus and he meets Zeus, who then shows Hook the way back to the land of the living.

 Production

 Emilie de Ravin is listed as credited but does not appear as she was on maternity leave during the filming of the episode.

 Reception

-This episode was considered an anticlimactic ending to the Underworld arc with Robin's fate being the main source of criticism.
+This episode was met with highly negative reviews.
+Generally considered an anticlimactic ending to the Underworld arc with Robin's fate being the main source of criticism.

 Andrea Towers of Entertainment Weekly gave it a good review: "Once Upon a Time promised death...and as Hades came to Storybrooke, death was delivered.
 (As was Regina’s unhappiness, yet again.
 This girl cannot catch a break.)"